JackyKch/FiveDashboard/README.md

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/goal%20analysis.png)

+In this second page, I wanted a focus on the goals scored during the game, see the best scorers overall and during a single game.
+I also took a look at the goal distribution by body parts and by quarters of the game as we usually play 1-hour games.
+The last visual allows me to see how much goals we scored at each game.

 - Assist Analysis:

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/assist%20analysis.png)

+In this third page, I wanted to see the same thing as the previous page but this time with the assists.

 - Match Analysis:

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/match%20analysis.png)

+This page allows us to have a look at a specific game choosen thanks to the two slicers at the top.
+It gives the players of the two different teams, the individual stats of each player, the event's timeline and a little visual to see how the game evolved according to the goals scored.

 - Player Report:

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/player%20report.png)

+The Player Report gives us an insight on how a player performs.
+We see various statistics on the goals scored and assists given by a player for whom I retrieved the preferred foot.
+Thanks to this page, we can see if a player is good with both of his feet when shooting or passing but also if this player is stronger at the beginning or the end of a game.

 - Field Report:

 ![alt text](https://github.com/JackyKch/FiveDashboard/blob/main/images/field%20report.png)

+Finally, the idea for this last page came from a discussion with one the player who said that he never performed well when playing in field number 3.
+Therefore, I calculated statistics by field in order to see the players with the most wins, goals and assists for each field.